DeveloperMetal/krypton-ecs/readme.md

 Usually, systems limit themselves to mutate the components they control.
 But nothing prevents them from touching other components if they support and know other component interfaces.

 You can think of a system as an event handler when something happens in your application's state.
-Krypton-ECS forexample triggers systems which watch for entity additions or removals.
-This allows a snowfall effect where multiple systems will trigger as data changes in during the application loop or lifetime of the application.
+Krypton-ECS forexample triggers systems which monitor entity additions or removals.
+This allows a snowfall effect where multiple systems will trigger as data changes during the application loop or lifetime of the application.

-All systems in Krypton-ECS MUST be tied to an event and a filter to reduce the number of entities work must be done on as they happen.
+All systems in Krypton-ECS MUST be tied to an event and a filter to reduce the number of entities your system must perform work on.

 The following example adds a system which injects a component on every entity added on the system.
 Notice the second parameter(the filter) which returns the entites being added at some point.
 The filter could return a smaller set of entities if we don't want to modify every entity on this event.